 - Globally, as of 2010, liver cancer resulted in 754,000 deaths, up from 460,000 in 1990, making it the third leading cause of cancer death after lung and stomach.

-- HCC, the most common form of liver cancer, shows a striking geographical distribution.
-China has 50% of HCC cases globally, and more than 80% of total cases occur in sub-Saharan Africa or in East-Asia due to hepatitis B virus.
-Cholangiocarcinoma also has a significant geographical distribution, with Thailand showing the highest rates worldwide due to the presence of liver fluke.
+- HCC, the most common liver cancer, shows a striking geographical distribution.
+China has 50% of HCC cases globally, and more than 80% of cases occur in sub-Saharan Africa or East Asia due to the hepatitis B virus.
+Cholangiocarcinoma also has a significant geographical distribution, with Thailand showing the highest rates worldwide due to liver fluke.